Canon 760D vs G9X

 The Canon EOS 760D (called Canon T6s in some regions) and the Canon PowerShot G9 X are two digital cameras that were officially introduced, respectively, in February 2015 and October 2015.
 The 760D is a DSLR, while the G9X is a fixed lens compact.
 The cameras are based on an APS-C (760D) and an one-inch (G9X) sensor.
 The 760D has a resolution of 24 megapixels, whereas the G9X provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 760D and the Canon PowerShot G9 X?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 760D and the Canon G9 X are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 760D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is considerably smaller (57 percent) than the Canon 760D.
 In this context, it is worth noting that neither the 760D nor the G9X are weather-sealed.